Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We conclude the paper with a short discussion.
-We study the susceptible-infected (SI) model by formulating a continuous time stochastic process on configuration model random graphs.
+We conclude the paper with a brief literature review and a short discussion afterwards.
+In summary, we study the susceptible-infected (SI) model by formulating a stochastic process on configuration model random graphs.
 Even though this is a simple infection model, the Markovian process on the entirety of the random graph suffers state space explosion as $n$ grows to infinity.
-Consequently analysis of the non-Markovian aggregate process also becomes complicated.
-Therefore, scaling limits retaining key features of the network are of virtue.
-Although a number of scaling limits in the form of laws of large numbers have surfaced over the years, appropriate diffusion approximations are not yet fully explored.
-Our functional central limit theorem attempts to complement the laws of large numbers already available in the literature.
-In particular, our FCLT lends itself as an approximating tool for applications where laws of large numbers are inadequate, \eg, in situations involving higher order moments.
+Analysis of the non-Markovian aggregate process also becomes complicated.
+Therefore, scaling limits retaining key features of the network are generally of interest.